EugenMayer/concourse-our-open-pipelines/README.md

 # WAT

-Pipelines we use to build projects we found or created, mostly around concourse but also others
+Pipelines we use to build projects we found or created, mostly around docker images, concourse but also others.

+Mostly all are also published for **Rancher** as Catalogs under our public [rancher-catalog](https://github.com/EugenMayer/docker-rancher-extra-catalogs)

 ## projects

+### Rundeck

+#### Rundeck Docker Image
+Production grade Rundeck Server, more under https://github.com/EugenMayer/docker-image-rundeck

+### Atlassian

+#### Jira Docker Image
+Production grade Jira-Server builds for all patched versions to be run in a docker container, more under https://github.com/EugenMayer/docker-image-atlassian-jira

+#### Confluence Docker Image
+Production grade Confluence-Server builds for all patched versions to be run in a docker container, more under https://github.com/EugenMayer/docker-image-atlassian-confluence

+#### Bitbucket Docker Image
+Production grade Bitbucket-Server for the recent releases to be run in a docker container, more under https://github.com/EugenMayer/docker-image-atlassian-bitbucket

+### OPNsense

+#### OPNsense-cli

+A golang based opnsense cli to to remotely access the REST-API of opnsense or being using in a golang projects for automating OPNsense tasks as libarary.
+See https://github.com/EugenMayer/opnsense-cli for more

+### Docker

+#### Docker Client Image
+Slim docker image to include docker-compose and the docker binary for remote docker operations, more under https://github.com/EugenMayer/docker-image-docker-client

+### Concourse

-### concourse configurator
+#### concourse configurator

 When starting a concourse-server you usually need to create some keys first, in case you have vault, you even need to do a lot more and also setup all this manually.
 This is very interruptive and also makes spinning up local instances inconvinient, but much more then that,